 This may put you in a situation where you don’t react to the active ingredient (because you need it) but you may be reacting to the fillers/binders/inactive ingredients in the medication.

 And determining what you are reacting to can be difficult at times.

 For reference, Cytomel contains the following inactive ingredients:

 - Stearic Acid

-It's been my experience that many patients who use Cytomel and react negatively to it, are often reacting to the inactive ingredients, especially starch or gelatin.
+It’s been my experience that many patients who use Cytomel and react negatively to it, are often reacting to inactive ingredients, especially starch or gelatin.

-The good news, if you are one of those people who react negatively to the fillers, is that it is possible to compound the active ingredient into a formulation which contains fewer inactive ingredients.
+The good news, if you are one of those people who react negatively to the fillers, is that it is possible to compound the active ingredient into a formulation that contains fewer inactive ingredients.

-Formulations such as sustained release T3 can be created by compounding pharmacies.
+Formulations such as sustained-release T3 can be created by compounding pharmacies.

 It should be noted, however, that even the sustained release T3 formulation is not without faults.